Connect with CHRI

 Research at Cottage Health is advancing medical science and improving patient care for residents of California’s Central Coast and beyond.

-From developing comprehensive care plans for low birth weight infants to teaching rehabilitation patients to walk again through new robotic technologies, the Cottage Health Research Institute supports initiatives to help discover new cures and better practices for health care of the future.
+From developing comprehensive care plans for low birth weight infants to teaching rehabilitation patients to walk again through new robotic technologies, the Cottage Health Research Institute supports more than 250 funded (link to Funded Projects page) and non-funded (link to non-funded projects page) research projects annually to help discover new cures and better practices for health care of the future.

 Listed below, are research grants awarded to Santa Barbara Cottage Hospital and Cottage Children’s Medical Center.